All Episodes

 So the fact that it set off your alarms is a reflection on you.

-And that's the point to remember about this homeland security business.
+And that's the point to remember about this Homeland Security business.

 No.

-It shows how incompetent they are, that they cannot establish in a timely manner that you're not a terrorist uh or a smuggler or an illegal alien or anything else.
+It shows how incompetent they are, that they cannot establish in a timely manner that you're not a terrorist or a smuggler or an illegal alien or anything else.

-Uh and every minute they spend on you is a minute they're not spending on guys like the Knickerbomber.
+And every minute they spend on you is a minute they're not spending on guys like the Knickerbomber.

-Uh Victoria, it's great to have you with us on the show.
+Victoria, it's great to have you with us on the show.

 Thank you for taking my call.